Churches Green News

 We will aim to only send you information once about a particular website that maybe of interest to some of you; you are then invited to subscribe yourself so that we do not duplicate information which can be off-putting

-As always, please do let us know any hints and tips you can let us have to share with others, and any relevant events for us to publicise.
+As always, please do let us know any hints and tips you have to share with others, and any relevant events for us to publicise.

 on behalf of PCGA steering committee